Nottingham Music Service

 We believe that music makes a difference.
 As a registered charity and lead partner for the Nottingham Music Education Hub, we are committed to making music more accessible and inclusive.
 We support young people from across the city to develop their musical skills, and participate in diverse ensembles and performances, contributing to the life of our great city.

-Nottingham Music Service Highlights 2017 by Slidely Slideshow
+Nottingham Music Service 2018 by Slidely Slideshow

 Nottingham Music Hub